 - Our application for an interconnection describes net metering and qualified facilities in detail.
 That application can be found on our Generation Interconnections page.

 - Net metering is available to residential members installing a system that is 10 kilowatts (AC) or less, and from which proposed annual solar production does not exceed 200% of the member’s 12-month usage.
 If the system exceeds 10 kilowatts, it will not be net-metered, consistent with state law.
-A solar-generating member with a system exceeding 10 kilowatts may still receive a monthly credit for any kilowatt-hours their system delivers to CORE at our avoided cost, which currently is 4.4 cents per kilowatt-hour.
+A solar-generating member with a system exceeding 10 kilowatts may still receive a monthly credit for any kilowatt-hours their system delivers to CORE at our avoided cost, which is 4.8 cents per kilowatt-hour through April 23, 2023.
 Our avoided cost is recalculated annually; the amount credited will be adjusted consistently with changes to the avoided cost.

 - If your solar vendor is not familiar with CORE’s policies and procedures, be sure to contact us to discuss how the installation of solar may affect your monthly bill.